-15. In formulating their budget and work programme, the Commission, Scientific Committee and any relevant WCPFC sub-committees shall ensure that the tasks listed in this measure are sufficiently resourced in terms of time and budget to achieve the agreed timeframes.
+14. In formulating their budget and work programme, the Commission, Scientific Committee and any relevant WCPFC sub-committees are expected to ensure that the tasks listed in this measure are sufficiently resourced in terms of time and budget to achieve the agreed timeframes.

-1 Draft timeframes and harvest strategies for the Pacific bluefin tuna fishery and the northern albacore fishery to be developed by the Northern Committee.
+&lt;sup>1 Draft timeframes and harvest strategies for stocks which occur mostly in the area north of 20°N to be developed and recommended by the Northern Committee.

-- 16. The Commission may draw on funds earmarked for this purpose from the Voluntary Contributions Fund to achieve the tasks listed in this measure. - 17.
-In the interests of efficiency and ensuring full participation by all CCMs, the Commission may decide to use existing WCPFC meetings to undertake the work set out in this CMM or convene additional workshops or meetings to consider the tasks set out in this measureCMM.
+- 15. The Commission may draw on funds earmarked for this purpose from the Voluntary Contributions Fund to achieve the tasks listed in this measure. - 16.
+In the interests of efficiency and ensuring full participation by all CCMs, the Commission may decide to use existing WCPFC meetings to undertake the work set out in this CMM or convene additional workshops or meetings to consider the tasks set out in this CMM.